Gobburi Jagga Raya

-Life
+Reign

-In 1614, after the death of Venkata II, Jagga Raya murdered Sriranga II the succeeding King and his family, but Rama Deva Raya, Sriranga II’s son escape from Vellore.
-The murder of the Royal family created shock and horror throughout the kingdom, fomenting hatred of Jagga Raya and his group.
+In 1614, after the death of Venkata II, Jagga Raya murdered Sriranga II the succeeding King and his family, but Rama Deva Raya, Sriranga II's son escape from Vellore.
+The murder of the royal family created shock and horror throughout the kingdom, forming hatred of Jagga Raya and his group.

-Thus Many nobles and chieftains deserted the Jagga Raya faction and joined Rama Deva Raya's camp, which backed a legal royal claimant.
-He help from the Nayaks of Gingee and Madurai, both eager to get out of the Vijayanagara bond, to attack Rama Deva and his alliance.
+Thus many nobles and chieftains deserted Jagga Raya's faction and joined Rama Deva Raya's camp, which backed a legal royal claimant.
+He received help from the Nayaks of Gingee and Madurai, both eager to get out of the Vijayanagara bond, to attack Rama Deva and his alliance.